Hamse Warfa: Public sector leadership

 In April 2019, Warfa was appointed Deputy Commissioner for Workforce Development at the Minnesota Department of Employment and Economic Development (DEED) by Governor Tim Walz, becoming the highest-ranking African immigrant official in Minnesota's executive branch.
-In this role, he oversaw employment and training programs, Minnesota's 51 job centers, the Office of Economic Opportunity, and the Office of Immigrant and Refugee Affairs.
-During the COVID-19 pandemic, Warfa spearheaded initiatives to address economic disparities, securing $60 million in grant funding for small businesses and launching the Office of Immigrant and Refugee Affairs to support Minnesota's growing immigrant workforce.

-In January 2022, Warfa made history as the first Somali-American presidential appointee in U.S. history, joining the Biden administration as a Senior Advisor in the U.S. State Department's Office of the Under Secretary for Civilian Security, Democracy, and Human Rights.
-He played a pivotal role in advancing the global democracy agenda, supporting the 2023 Summit on Democracy with participation from 74 nations.
-His innovative contributions earned him a 2023 State Department Meritorious Honor Award for advancing equity and inclusion.
+In January 2022, Warfa became the first Somali-American presidential appointee in U.S. history, joining the Biden administration as a Senior Advisor in the U.S. State Department's Office of the Under Secretary for Civilian Security, Democracy, and Human Rights.